thisisgurpal/run_results_app/README.md

 <h3>Profile page</h3>
 On the profile page an Axios request is made to get the user's details that are currently logged in.
 This request is made to a path that is specified on the back end, and can be done due a class that is also created to retrieve the details.
 <h3></h3>
-On this page I wanted the user to be able to view their saved blog, runners and comments they have made.
+On this page I wanted the user to be able to view their saved runners and comments they have made.
 I found a nice way of displaying this through the use of tabs in the Chakra framework documentation, the user can now click through these tabs and see the details.
 These bogs and runners are wrapped in Link tabs so you can also navigate to their individual pages.
 The comments tab displays your comments with the ability to delete them if needed.
 This delete functionality is created on the back end using a class that finds the comment using its id and then deletes it.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161328294-a0696302-beb4-44ad-bd64-fc0b39eb2040.JPG" width="500">
 <h3>Events</h3>